HyejunJeong/typosquatting-detector/README.md

 # Distributed Typosquatting Detector

-Distributed Typosquatting Detector is (add brief introduction here)
+Distributed Typosquatting Detector is the distributed application that scans domain squatting URLs in multiple remote machines.
+It has the simple web interface that receives a user input and then dynamically returns a scan result.

 ## Getting Started

 This project is divided into the server and client program.
-The instructions below are for Linux/Unix environments.

 ### Running the Server

 #### Requirements

+* Java Development Kit 11 or higher
 * Apache Tomcat 9.0 or higher
-* JDK 11 or higher

 #### Instructions